 Planning a road trip holiday to New Zealand?
-There’s more to it than simply choosing your route, booking the hotels and organising your rental car pick up.
+There’s more to it than simply choosing your route and a rental car pick up location, booking the hotels and organising your rental car.
 With over 94,000 kilometres worth of roads here in the Land of the Long White Cloud, there is plenty of room to explore, yielding new sights and experiences around every corner.

 With that in mind, a road trip won’t be as special unless you are prepared for it and have the right supplies.
 Here is our all-in-one packing checklist to ensure you are bringing along the right goodies.

 Make certain you have Kiwi dollars in your pockets, split between all the travellers (in case one of you loses his or her wallet).

 You never know when you will encounter a traffic stop or similar, so ensure you have a valid licence for each driver who is driving the rental car.

 Being able to brush your teeth, rinse your mouth, reapply makeup or other similar rituals could replenish your energy in the middle of a particularly long drive.

 NZ’s AA recommends carrying a first aid kit with the following:

 - Ointment for insect bites